maltzmeister/dissertation_code/README.md

 # Protein disorder summarizer

 This script downloads, parses, and analyzes a proteins' pLDDT information via their associated AlphaFold predicted structure. it can take in a single UniProt accession as a string, or several accessions via a list of strings or through a Pandas dataframe.
-Try it out!
+Simplu call the master_function to try it out!

 Dependencies